GPC Budget Breakdown (Numbers Reflect FY23 GPC Budget)

 Given to selected graduate and professional applicants that apply during one of three allocation periods throughout the academic year.
 This is one of two travel awards GPC offers, the other is the Professional Development Travel Award and is contained in the Professional Development portion of the budget (see below).

-Graduate and professional organizations may apply for general funding from GPC; this may be used for a number of events such as symposia, interdisciplinary events, or outreach.
+Graduate and professional organizations may apply for general funding from GPC; this may be used for several events such as symposia, interdisciplinary events, or outreach.

-Pays for social activities tailored specifically for graduate and professional students; this includes a number of family friendly events.
+Pays for social activities tailored specifically for graduate and professional students; this includes several family friendly events.

 A venue for graduate and professional students at the University of Missouri to practice professional poster presentations and compete for prizes without expensive plane tickets or hotel accommodations.